mashlol/omni/README.md

 Events allow for custom code to be run on the server when the client triggers the event.

 Events are passed into the `listen` method of Omni as a hash, such as `Omni.listen(1337, {collection: new Omni.Collection()}, {loginEvent: loginEvent});`.

+Predefined Events: `connect`, and `disconnect`.
+Any event passed in with these keys will be called automatically, and ignored in your `Omni.trigger()` calls on the client.
+The third (data) parameter will not be passed in for these events.

 # Client
 Everything you should need should be readily available to access on the client.
 Right now, Omni.js automatically serves the `public` folder of your app at the port you specify.
 It also serves a client file (omni.js) at `/omni.js`.
 The client requires socket.io and Backbone, and Backbone requires Underscore, so your `index.html` head might look something like: